MA EPHT - Heart Attack

 Our health is impacted by the social determinants of health (SDoH).
 These are the social, economic, and physical factors where we work, live and play.

 Historic injustices have made low-income communities and communities of color more likely to live near environmental hazards.
 These include toxic waste sites and areas with high air pollution.
-As a result, people in these communities experience increased risk of heart attack and heart disease.
-Heart attack is one of 4 Vulnerable Health Environmental Justice criteria included in Massachusetts’ Environmental Justice Policy.
+As a result, people in these communities experience increased risk of heart attack.
+Heart attack is one of four Vulnerable Health Environmental Justice criteria included in Massachusetts’ Environmental Justice Policy.

-How can you minimize your risk of having a heart attack?
+How can you reduce your risk of having a heart attack?

-• Choose healthy meals that include plenty of vegetables
+• Choosing healthy meals that include plenty of vegetables

-To learn more from the American Heart Association on how to reduce your risk of heart disease and other cardiovascular related illnesses.
+Learn more from the American Heart Association on how to reduce your risk of heart disease and other cardiovascular-related illnesses.

 Why does MA EPHT track heart attack hospitalizations?

-The MA EPHT heart attack hospitalization measure uses data collected by hospitals.
-This data is used to estimate the number and rate of people who were admitted to the hospital due to heart attack.
-It can be used to discover trends and patterns in heart attack hospitalizations.
-These trends can be used to find possible effects of environmental conditions.
+MA EPHT tracks heart attack hospitalizations by using data collected by hospitals to estimate the number and rate of people who were admitted to the hospital due to heart attack.
+Tracking allows us to discover trends and patterns in heart attack hospitalizations and learn more about possible effects of environmental conditions.

 Available data